 A system for limiting access, which is an optional measure under section 303(b) of the Magnuson-Stevens Act, is a type of allocation of fishing privileges that may be used to promote economic efficiency or conservation.
 For example, "limited access may be used to combat overfishing, overcrowding, or overcapitalization in a fishery to achieve OY" (50 CFR 600.330(c)).
 The Magnuson-Stevens Act (Section 3(28)) further defines"...
-The "optimum" with respect to the yield from a fishery, means the amount of fish which -- (A) will provide the greatest overall benefit to the Nation, particularly with respect to food production and recreational opportunities, and taking into account the protection of marine ecosystems; (B) is prescribed on the basis of the maximum sustainable yield from the fishery, as reduced by any relevant social, economic, or ecological factor; and (C) in the case of an overfished fishery, provides for rebuilding to a level consistent with producing the maximum sustainable yield in such fishery.
+The "optimum" with respect to the yield from a fishery, means the amount of fish which -- (A) will provide the greatest overall benefit to the Nation, particularly with respect to food production and recreational opportunities, and taking into account the protection of marine ecosystems; (B) is prescribed on the basis of the maximum sustainable yield from the fishery, provides for rebuilding to a level consistent with producing the maximum sustainable yield in such fishery.

 As of 2001, a Federal scallop license is required for vessels participating in all scallop fisheries in the EEZ off Alaska.
 NPFMC created the scallop LLP to limit the number of participants and reduce fishing capacity in the scallop fishery.
 The LLP license is required on board any vessel deployed in the weathervane scallop fishery in federal waters off Alaska.
 NMFS granted 7 vessel owners licenses to fish statewide (outside of the Cook Inlet Registration Area) utilizing two 15-foot dredges.
 Additionally, NMFS granted two vessel owners licenses to fish statewide utilizing a single 6-foot dredge.
-Amendment

-10 to the FMP to modified this restriction such that these vessels are allowed to fish utilizing two 10-foot dredges or two dredges with a combined width of no more than 20 feet.
+Amendment 10 to the FMP to modified this restriction such that these vessels are allowed to fish utilizing two 10-foot dredges or two dredges with a combined width of no more than 20 feet.
 All 9 licenses allow vessel owners to fish inside Cook Inlet with a single 6-foot dredge.